Skip to content

 • Content negotiation (specific Accept headers for different formats)

-Add a headers section to your feed configuration:
+Add a headers section to your feed configuration.
+This example is a complete, valid config:

 headers: